Sheridan Correctional Center workers join statewide picket in hope of enhanced worker safety, staffing

 Sheridan Correctional Center employees hold signs saying "Safety matters, say 'no' to drug smuggling say 'no' to assaults on staff during a picket protest on Thursday, Oct.
 17, 2024 outside the Sheridan Correctional Center in Sheridan.

-The “Safety Matters” statewide picket included union members from the American Federation of State, County and Municipal Employees Council 31, who are demanding the Illinois Department of Corrections address statewide staffing shortages, offender substance abuse and worker safety issues.
+The “Safety Matters” statewide picket included union members from the American Federation of State, County and Municipal Employees Council 31, who are demanding that the Illinois Department of Corrections address statewide staffing shortages, offender substance abuse and worker safety issues.

 “AFSCME members should not have to face violent assaults, illegal drugs and chronic staff shortages as common occurrences when just doing their jobs,” Council 31 Executive Director Roberta Lynch said in a news release.
 “We demand that leadership of the Department of Corrections step up and do more to make this essential work safer.”